zpainter/iassist/content/about/minutes-of-the-annual-general-meeting.md

 author = "administrator"
-title = "Minutes of the annual general meeting" oldpath = "/about/agm.html" postdate = "2010-01-08 22:00:25 -0700"
+title = "Minutes of the annual general meeting" oldpath = "/about/agm.html" date = "2010-01-08 22:00:25 -0700"
 draft = "false"
 +++
 According to [Article VIII of the IASSIST Constitution](https://iassistdata.org/about/iassist-constitution#article8):

-\"The annual Business Meeting of the General Assembly shall be held at a time and place chosen by the Administrative Committee and in conjunction with the [annual conference](http://www.iassistdata.org/conferences/archive) of the Association.\"
+"The annual Business Meeting of the General Assembly shall be held at a time and place chosen by the Administrative Committee and in conjunction with the [annual conference](http://www.iassistdata.org/conferences/archive) of the Association."

 The years for which minutes are available are listed below.